SabirAnsari1/safar-frontend/README.md

 ## Instructions
 To contribute to SAFAR, follow these steps:-

-- Fork this repository to your own GitHub account.
+- Fork this repository to your own GitHub account
-- Clone the forked repository to your local machine.
+- Clone the forked repository to your local machine
-- Make your desired contributions, whether it's implementing new features, fixing bugs, or improving existing functionality.
+- Make your desired contributions, whether it's implementing new features, fixing bugs, or improving existing functionality
-- Commit and push your changes to your forked repository.
+- Commit and push your changes to your forked repository
-- Submit a pull request, and we'll review your changes.
+- Submit a pull request, and we'll review your changes

 ## Report bugs